Upcoming science seminars

 April 14, 2016 – Mobile, AL

-This seminar was hosted by the Sea Grant Oil Spill Outreach Team and NOAA’s Gulf of Mexico Disaster Response Center.
-Scientist shared their work and results of their latest research.
-Topics included oil on the seafloor, oil weathering, sedimentation, and marine snow.
+Scientists shared their work and results of their latest research on topics such as oil on the seafloor, oil weathering, sedimentation, and marine snow.
 Recordings of the speakers’ presentations are available here.

 Chilling with your chums: How did the oil spill impact Gulf fisheries?

 April 6, 2016 – Austin, TX